home-assistant/home-assistant.io/source/_components/binary_sensor.random.markdown

 ---

-The `random` binary sensor platform is creating random states (`True`, 1, `on` or `False`, 0, `off`).
+The `random` binary sensor platform is creating random states (`true`, 1, `on` or `false`, 0, `off`).
 This can be useful if you want to test automation rules.
 It generates a new state every time it is polled.

 ## {% linkable_title Configuration %}